article header-digital photo editing tips

 1. don't waste your time with bad photos

 Use only the best photos you've taken.
 Don't waste your time trying to fix awful compositions, crappy lighting, poor expressions, or badly timed photos.
+Chose the best photos and discard the rest.
 This is the first editing step that professional photographers do as well.

 Eliminate the bad pictures.
 This kind of digital photo editing is eliminating the bad photos and the repetitive photos from your final collection of useable photos.
 Just as a musician does in a recording studio, it's common practice for them to record many audio takes and select just the best for compiling into an album.